WheteThunger/DroneOptions/README.md

 The following permissions come with this plugin's **default configuration**.
 Granting one to a player determines the properties of drones they deploy.

-- `droneoptions.basedrone.god` -- Invincible drones with super speed, no altitude loss while moving, and able to go underwater.
+- `dronesettings.basedrone.god` -- Invincible drones with super speed, no altitude loss while moving, and able to go underwater.

-You can add more drone profiles in the plugin configuration, and the plugin will automatically generate permissions of the format `droneoptions.basedrone.<name>` when reloaded.
+You can add more drone profiles in the plugin configuration, and the plugin will automatically generate permissions of the format `dronesettings.basedrone.<name>` when reloaded.
 If a player has permission to multiple profiles, only the last one will apply, based on the order in the config.

 ## Configuration